openagent1/opentools/README.md

 # opentools
-Tools like calendar, email, sms, docs, sheets, etc.
+An extensible architecture for tool-use, like calendar, email, sms, docs, sheets, etc.

 ## 📜 License